Do you like the idea of traveling to South America on a budget?

 I’ve found Colombia the cheapest place to fly to in South America from the USA and I always recommend travelers start learning a little Spanish before they go, to get a head start.

 I personally, never thought I’d become fluent in Spanish, but after many years of perseverance, it’s finally paying off.

 As I mentioned in my Travel Bible, learning to speak Spanish is a rewarding experience, both personally and culturally.

-Having the local lingo will add another interesting dimension to your trip.
+Having the local lingo adds an interesting dimension to your trip.

 You may be interested to know there are also some indigenous languages like Quechua in Bolivia or Guaraní in Paraguay.

 With all the tips for backpacking South America on this blog, you’ll know I mention this all the time.

 No matter what people say, packing light is the way!
 If you find it difficult to do or struggle with a bad back, don’t let it hinder you.